 Do your keyword research.

-While a redesign is a great way to improve the performance of your website, unfortunately, there are also countless ways in which it can hurt you.
-Your existing website likely contains many high-performing assets that you've already built up, and losing their effectiveness because of a redesign can severely damage your marketing results.
+While a redesign is a great way to improve the performance of your website, there are unfortunately countless ways in which it can hurt you.
+Your existing website likely contains many high-performing content assets that you've already built up, and losing their effectiveness because of a redesign can severely damage your marketing results.

-- Most shared or viewed content
+Most-shared or viewed content

-- Best performing/ranking keywords and associated pages
+Best performing or ranking keywords and associated pages

-- Number of inbound links to individual pages
+Number of inbound links to individual pages

 Keep in mind that many web designers don’t consider this step because they are neither marketers nor SEO specialists.
-Don’t hesitate to remind them about this step, and help them along by auditing your site and providing them with a list and strategy for maintaining or updating critical pages on your site.
+Don’t hesitate to remind them about this, and help them along by auditing your site and providing them with a list for maintaining or updating critical pages on your site.